apache/directory-fortress-core/README.txt

 ###################################################################################
 # Document Overview
 # Tips for first-time users of Fortress
-# SECTION 0:  Prerequisites for Fortress SDK installation and use with LDAP server
+# SECTION 0.
+Prerequisites for Fortress SDK installation and use with LDAP server
-# SECTION 1:  Options for installing OpenLDAP to target server environment
-# SECTION 1:  Options for installing OpenLDAP to target server environment
+# SECTION 1.
+Options for installing OpenLDAP to target server environment
 # SECTION 2.
 Instructions for Fortress Quickstart builder installation of OpenLDAP
 # SECTION 3.
 Instructions to pull Fortress source code from OpenLDAP GIT
 # SECTION 4.
 Instructions to build software distribution packages using 'dist' target.